 MY AMAZINGLY PERSUASIVE CONCLUSIONS

-When Christians vote against gay marriage, they impose God’s standards upon people that do not know Him.
+When Christians vote against gay marriage, they impose their interpretation of God’s standards upon people that they believe do not know Him.
 They judge outsiders.

 The usual set of questions that follow such a statement is something like the following: but what if someone tries to pass a law permitting the consumption of alcohol in kindergartens?
 What if they start spiking the juice at post-nap playtime?
 Am I suggesting that we refrain from voting against such insanity?